odriverobotics/ODrive/commands.md

 ### Startup Procedure

 By default the ODrive takes no action at startup and goes to idle immediately.
-This behavior can be changed by modifying the following parameters:
+This behavior can be changed by setting any of the following to `True`.
+The ODrive will sequence all enabled startup actions in the order shown below.

 * `<axis>.config.startup_motor_calibration`
 * `<axis>.config.startup_encoder_index_search`